htdebeer/SVG-cards/README.md

 >
 > and so on...

+When developing applications with these cards, I had also need of the card circumference and the four suits.
+To that end I introduced the following shapes you can USE:

+- *card-base*, with the same dimensions as a card
+- *suit-club*
+- *suit-heart*
+- *suit-diamond*
+- *suit-spade*

+The suits have the following dimensions:

+- width: 15.42
+- height: 15.88
+- center: (7.71, 7.94)

 I have also added a nicely formatted SVG file, `svg-cards-indented.svg`, which makes the SVG file easier to inspect using a text editor.